PushkarSikharam/Temperature_Convertor/README.md

 b.
 Add padding to the container and center its content.

 5.Create the "Temperature Converter" header:
 a.
-Add an <h1> element with the text "Temperature Converter" to the container.
+Add an <h1> element with the text "Temperature Converter" to the container.element with the text "Temperature Converter" to the container.

 6.Create two temperature conversion sections:
 a.
 Create two divs with the class "converter" inside the container.
 b.
 Each div contains a label, an input field, and a conversion button.
 c.
 The first div is for converting from Celsius to Fahrenheit, and the second div is for converting from Fahrenheit to Celsius.

 7. Define styles for specific elements: